wwchen1110/MLChallenge/multi-agent-chat-app/backend/README.md

    ```bash
    python src/app.py
    ```
-   The server will run on `http://localhost:5000`.
+   The server will run on `http://localhost:5001`.

 ## API Usage

-The backend exposes several API endpoints for managing agents and threads.
-Below are some key endpoints:
+The backend exposes several API endpoints for managing agents and threads:

-- **GET /patient/{patient_id}**: Retrieve information about a specific patient using their ID.
-- **POST /threads**: Create a new conversation thread.
+- **POST /threads**: Create a new conversation thread by providing a patient ID.
+The backend fetches patient info from an external API and stores it in the agent for that thread.
 - **DELETE /threads/{thread_id}**: Delete an existing conversation thread.
-- **GET /threads**: Retrieve a list of all conversation threads.
+- **GET /threads**: Retrieve a list of all conversation threads (with thread ID, patient ID, and creation date).
+- **POST /threads/{thread_id}/ask**: Send a message to the agent associated with a thread and receive a response.

 ## Contributing